intermine/im-docs/docs/get-started/tutorial/index.md

 You only need to build the userprofile database once.

-{% hint style="warning" %}
+**Warning**
 The buildDB and buildUserDB commands rebuild the database and thus will delete any data.
-{% endhint %}

 ### Deploying the webapp